 Also, consider if you need an air duct cleaning.
 You don’t need one quite every year, but if it has been more than two, it’s a good idea to get it done to improve heating and cooling efficiency.

 There is a lot involved with fall HVAC maintenance.
-If you don’t want to do it yourself, the professionals at Thompson Plumbing Heating and Air Conditioning can help.
+If you don’t want to do it yourself, the professionals at Thompson Plumbing Heating & Air Conditioning can help.
 Contact us today to schedule your maintenance appointment or discuss any unusual needs your HVAC system might have.